divyakumars/Sorting-Algorithm/README.md

 1. Set the first unsorted element as the minimum
 2. For each of the unsorted elements, check if the element < current minimum.
 3. If yes, set the element as the new minimum.
-4. Swap minimum with first unsorted position.
+4. Swap minimum with first unsorted position
 5. Repeat the steps 2 and 3 for all the elements in the array.
 ## Insertion Sort Algorithm:
 1. Set the first element as sorted element j.